Candidiasis

 Fungal Infections of a Cardiac Pacemaker, ICD, or VAD

-1. Preferred treatment: LFAmB 3 to 5 mg/kg/d (with or without flucytosine 25 mg/kg every 6 hours) or echinocandins (caspofungin 150 mg/d, micafungin 150 mg/d, or anidulafungin 200 mg/d).
+1. Preferred treatment: LFAmB 3 to 5 mg/kg/d (with or without flucytosine 25 mg/kg every 6 h) or echinocandins (caspofungin 150 mg/d, micafungin 150 mg/d, or anidulafungin 200 mg/d).
 Treatment may be continued with fluconazole 400 to 800 mg (6-12 mg/kg) per day provided that susceptibility to fluconazole has been confirmed.
 In clinically stable patients in whom candidemia has resolved as well as in those infected with a fluconazole-resistant strain, it is recommended to use oral voriconazole 200 to 300 mg (3-4 mg/kg) every 12 hours or oral posaconazole 300 mg every 24 hours provided that susceptibility to these agents has been confirmed.

-2. Pharmacotherapy duration: 4 weeks following removal of the device in patients with pocket infection, ≥6 weeks in patients after electrode replacement.
+2. Pharmacotherapy duration: Four weeks following removal of the device in patients with pocket infection, ≥6 weeks in patients after electrode replacement.
 In patients with a ventricular assist device (VAD), use long-term treatment with fluconazole for the whole duration of VAD treatment.

 3. Surgical treatment: Removal of the pacemaker or implantable cardioverter-defibrillator (ICD).
 Reinsertion is based on the presence/absence of concomitant valvular endocarditis and clearance of fungemia.